maxdevblock/cubmods/Manual/02_cub_family.md

 Note that $(1-\pi)$ is the _Uncertainty_ weight and $(1-\xi)$ is the _Feeling_ component for usual _positive wording_.

+See [cub module](./Reference%20Guide/cub.md) Reference Guide for more details.

 ### Draw a sample

 In the following example, a sample from a CUB model of $n=500$ observations of an ordinal variable with $m=10$ choices